 Nobody is going to deny Briles’ ability to coach football teams at a high level.
 He showed that in his NCAA college football stops with the Houston Cougars (Conference USA) and Baylor Bears (Big 12) football programs.
 He even has experience at the high school level during his time as head coach at Hamlin (TX), Georgetown (TX), and Stephenville (TX) from 1984 through 1999.

 But when McCullough was asked if he spoke to the victims of the Baylor sexual assault scandal or the NCAA, both answers were simply no.

-Art Briles doesn’t deserve a second chance to coach American football, and definitely not at the high school level, but he got it and only time will tell if this move was great or an utter disaster.
+Art Briles doesn’t deserve a second chance to coach American football, and definitely not at the high school level, but he got it and it’s already a mess.